DAVIS'S WIFE SURPRISING LETTERS

 GET YOURSELF KILLED

-While Varina in her book added verbiage to make Lee not sound quite like a lunatic --it was others who reported that Davis told her that
+While Varina in her book added verbiage to make Lee not sound quite like a lunatic --it was others who reported that Davis told her thatfor A DAVIS to be taken alive would bring shame on the South.

 PRO TIPS